10 Ideas To Inspire Your Blogging

 Spend a little time looking through their posts and the comments to see what works and what generates engagement.
 There may also be Facebook groups you can join for bloggers that might also inspire you.
 Even just ‘talking' to fellow bloggers via forums or comment sections about writing can be inspiring.

-If you do get inspired from something someone else wrote or said to you, do the right thing and give them credit in your own post.
+If you do get inspired by something someone else wrote or said to you, do the right thing and give them credit in your own post.

 8. USE AN IDEA GENERATOR

 Seriously!
 They’re a thing!
-Websites like HubSpot’s Blog Ideas Generator or Portent’s Content Idea Generator, whilst are not going to give you ready-made, fully-written blogs, they are very good nudging you in the right direction for inspiring new ideas.
+Websites like HubSpot’s Blog Ideas Generator or Portent’s Content Idea Generator, whilst they're not going to give you ready-made, fully-written blogs, they are very good at nudging you in the right direction for inspiring new ideas.